input-output-hk/marlowe-doc/tutorials/guides/runtime-cli.md

 The zero-coupon bond example is a simple Marlowe contract where a lender provides principal to a borrower who repays it back with interest.

-In this demonsration we use Marlowe Runtime\'s command-line interface, `marlowe-runtime-cli`, to run this contract on Cardano\'s `preprod` public testnet.
+In this demonstration we use Marlowe Runtime\'s command-line interface, `marlowe-runtime-cli`, to run this contract on Cardano\'s `preprod` public testnet.
 Marlowe contracts may use either addresses or role tokens for authorization: here we use addresses.

 [A video works through this Jupyter notebook.](https://youtu.be/pjDtuD5rimI)